annacakes281/annas-cookbook-blog/README.md

 ### **_Django Testing_**

-- using the testing unicode to test the models, views, forms, javascript (still need to finish and do) TO DO THIS TYPE OF TESTING
+To perform automated testing I had used the TestCase for the Models and Forms, however I did not perform many tests as I was struggling with getting the tests to work the way as intended despite spending a few hours trying and doing loads of research.
+I decided to do a few tests that worked and done the rest as manual testing.
+In future iterations I will perform more test and allow more time for testing.

+Model Testing:

+- I only tested to see whether the name of the Recipe or Drink was being returned as a string and these tests 'Passed'.

+Forms:

+- I tested both forms to see whether the form was valid, and whether the fields were field in.
+These tests 'Passed'

 ### **_Manual Testing_**

 Throughout the project I performed manual testing on each of the features added during each stage to ensure that it all functions correctly.
 I once again done some more manual testing in deployment to ensure that it all still works when deployed as well.
 I also tested on my mobile to see if it all works correctly.

+- One issue was that when deployed the popup box would not show when an email was sent, however I would still receive an email most of the time.
+I have tried to work around and fix this however I was not able to within time constraints.
-- The only issue I noticed on mobile was when using the contact form, it would say 'message failed to send' popup box from the JavaScript, despite an email still pulling through.
-This is a bug that should be fixed before the final deploument.
-CHECK IF THIS IS FIXED BEFORE SUBMISSION
+- Another issue I noticed on mobile was when using the contact form, it would say 'message failed to send' popup box from the JavaScript, despite an email still pulling through.

 ### **_Built-in Linter_**

-- errors from the built-in linter that show up that are related to code, and whether they are necessary

-Using the built-in linter, the only issues that came up were non-important ones...
-ADD THIS SECTION WHEN CHECKING THE LINTER
+None of the issues that occurred in the built-in linter affected the blog in any way, as these were mainly 'line too long' issues.

 ### **_Unfixed Bugs_**

-DO THIS SECTION AT THE END BEFORE SUBMISSION
+The following bugs have not yet been fixed due to time constraints, but will be fixed in a future iteration.

+- Bug 1: Upon deployment on the live site the admin panel display doesn't show correctly, however this does not affect functionality.
+This has not been fixed yet due to time constraints.
+- Bug 2: Contact form on the live site does not have the popup box when submitting even though an email gets sent to my mailbox.
+This was not fixed due to time constraints.
+- Bug 3: When on mobile on the live site, contact form shows 'message failed' popup box, when the message gets sent to the email.
+This bug was not fixed due to time constraints.

 ## **Deployment**